Pressio/pressio/docs/html/_sources/components/utils.rst.txt

 .. warning::

-    By default, for performance reasons, the logger is disabled, so pressio will not output anything.
+    By default, for performance reasons, the logger is disabled.

 .. raw:: html